Keogh (Giyuxw) River

 Partners

-Kwakiutl First Nation, BC Ministry of Forests, Lands, Natural Resource Operations and Rural Development, Fisheries and Oceans Canada, Simon Fraser University
+Kwakiutl First Nation, BC Ministry of Water, Land and Resource Stewardship, Fisheries and Oceans Canada, Simon Fraser University

 Clients